shayd42/JSON-API/JavaScript-Examples/README.md

 1. The user selects or confirms the LED pattern.
 In order to do this the NEA must be informed of known LED patterns.

 The sample code selects one of the LED pattern reported (instead of asking the user to choose) and confirms that to the NEA.
-Since the samples run in a browser with output to the Javascript console, input isn't possible so the sample code 'pretends' the user chose.
+Since the samples run in a browser with output to the JavaScript console, input isn't possible so the sample code 'pretends' the user chose.
 This trick is *totally unsuitable* for a real NEA.

 #<a name="running"></a>Running the NAPI Service